spjeff/splaunch/README.md

 ## Warnings
 * Account lockout - Possible if typing the password wrong and open many sessions at once.
 * System update - Verb CSV can modify configuration on many servers quickly.
 Use carefully for changes.
 * Desktop O/S must be Windows 7 or higher.
-Windows XP cannot run "Enable-WSManCredSSP -Role client -DelegateComputer *"
+Windows XP cannot run `Enable-WSManCredSSP -Role client -DelegateComputer *`

 ## Contact
 Please drop a line to [@spjeff](https://twitter.com/spjeff) or [spjeff@spjeff.com](mailto:spjeff@spjeff.com)